 The two wheels that carry dialogue forward are a belief that everyone possesses goodness within, and a spirit of unflagging determination to tap and draw out that goodness.

-To have faith in the power of dialogue is to believe in the promise of humanity.
+To have faith in the promise of dialogue is to believe in the promise of humanity.

-We are not born human in any but a biological sense; it is only by immersion in the “ocean of language and dialogue” fed by the springs of cultural tradition that we can learn to know ourselves and others and thus learn the ways of being human.
+We are not born human in any but a biological sense; we can only learn to know ourselves and others and thus be “trained” in the ways of being human.
+We do this through immersion in the “ocean of language and dialogue” fed by the springs of cultural tradition.

 Without dialogue, humans are fated to walk in the darkness of their own dogmatic self-righteousness.
 Dialogue is the lamp by which we dispel that darkness, lighting and making visible for each other our steps and the path ahead.